MOhhh-ok/react-signage/packages/react-signage/README.md

 This is a react library for signage.

-- Auto slide image and video with fade in.
+- Auto slide image and video with cross fade.
 - Can toggle fullscreen.
 - Preloader to cache to browser (optional)
 - If the browser does not support the Fullscreen API, use a pseudo fullscreen display.